RedBedHed/boic-v1.0/DOC/Lang.md

 # Expressions

 Expressions are the cornerstone of Boilang and extremely versatile.
+The order of operations is very similar to that of C.

 ## Express Math